Trump attacks Fox News, but the network remains silent

 Fox’s official response?
 There was none.

-Current Fox executives declined to speak publicly about the strategy.
+Current Fox executives declined comment for this story.
 They’re not necessarily alone; NBC News doesn’t respond to tweets, either.
 Some who’ve heard the president’s complaints liken it to a basketball coach “working the refs,” and the best stand stoically while getting an earful.
 There’s a concern that responding just gives Trump’s commentary more attention, and that Twitter attacks are simply the white noise of this administration.

 The calculus is also different at Fox because that’s where many Trump supporters gravitate.
 If their favorite politician is perceived as being under attack by their favorite network, how would those viewers react?
 Trump didn’t like questions posed by Fox’s Megyn Kelly during a 2015 debate, and boos rained down upon her when she later appeared before a live audience gathered for a Hannity telecast.